EGI-Federation/fedcloud-documentation/source/usage-openstack.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can create a new image from a snapshot of an existing VM that will allow you to easily recover a previous version of your VM.
+You can create a new image from a snapshot of an existing VM that will allow you to easily recover a previous version of your VM or to use it as a template to clone a given VM.

 .. code-block:: console